meizabel/documentation/essentials/README.md

 In this chapter we will highlight some key concepts we follow and important building blocks we use in framework.

-In Spine Event Engine a Domain Model, including commands, events and aggregates, is described using Protocol Buffers.
+* In Spine Event Engine a Domain Model, including commands, events and aggregates, is described using [Protocol Buffers](essentials/principles.md).
+* Events and Commands are [typed](essentials/typed.md).
+* Ubiquitous language ubiquitous is human and computing devices